 I'm Elena Margaria 👋🏻 and just like you, I'm on a mission to become the best tennis player I can 🥇.
 Even without a fancy team, or too much talent.
 Just with a huge desire to make it.
 That's why Tennis Rematch exists: to share everything I learn along the way 🤓, so you can get better faster, and together we can prove that we can achieve anything we set our mind to 🔥.

-In case you wanna jump straight into something specific, here's a table of contents to make your life easier 👇🏻.
+But back to this blog!
+In case you wanna jump straight into something specific, here's the Table of Contents to make your life easier 👇🏻.

 2019 started with no tennis whatsoever in my plans.
 And then, one only birthday gift 🎁 from my mum and dad changed everything and led me to my totally unexpected tennis comeback.
 But you know this story already.